No. 3 Maryland rallies from 15 down, beats Illinois 59-58

-Trent Frazier scored 13 points for Illinois, which nearly claimed its first road victory over a top-five team since 1989.
+Trent Frazier scored 13 points for Illinois (6-3, 0-1), which nearly claimed its first road victory over a top-five team since 1989.
 The Fighting Illini have lost 15 consecutive road games against ranked teams and six straight conference openers.

+“That one was one hard,” Illinois coach Brad Underwood said.
+“I’m not going to lie.”

-Illinois led 39-25 at halftime and briefly pushed its lead to 15 in the second half, but Maryland gradually clawed back.
+Illinois led 39-25 at halftime and briefly pushed its lead to 15 in the second half, but Maryland gradually narrowed the deficit.

 The 14-point halftime hole was the largest Maryland has erased since coming back from a 15-point deficit at the break in an 80-78 defeat of Bucknell on Nov.
 18, 2017.